The author's son at the entrance to The Burke Museum. Credit: Vicky McDonald

 My kids love dinosaurs.
 And while Seattle’s Burke Museum is a beloved dino destination, I wasn’t sure that my 5- and 3-year-old kids were quite ready for it.
 The beautifully reimagined museum’s three floors cover everything from paleontology and biology to archeology and contemporary culture.
 That’s a lot for tots.

 So when we decided to give it a go, I didn’t expect that we would see everything in the museum.
 But to my surprise, we toured the whole place and my kids enjoyed most of it — especially the dinosaurs, of course!

-As rainy weather rolls in, The Burke can be a great choice for young kids.
+As rainy weather is sure to roll in soon, The Burke can be a great choice for young kids.
 Here are some of the highlights for us (starting with the dinos!):

 1. Marvel at the dinosaurs.

 My kids screeched in delight as soon as we parked the car.
 They’d spotted the giant skeleton hanging dramatically from the ceiling at the museum’s entrance.
 Bones!
 It was clear that they were mainly in it for the dinos, so we started our tour on the third floor at the Fossils Uncovered gallery.

 My 5-year-old son was dying to see his favorite creatures up close and was thrilled to see a real Tyrannosaurus rex skull, an Allosaurus and a giant mastodon.
 Reading about dinosaurs in books is one thing, seeing their giant-sized skeletons is a whole other experience.
 We got to look at the types of tools that paleontologists use to unearth these historic bones.
 My kids were surprised to see they used simple brushes like we have at home.